FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create.md

 ## How do I provision a database with a custom configuration?

-There are two methods to provision a custom configured database.
+There are three methods to provision a custom configured database.

 ### Method one - provision database from the homepage